kekse1/v4/docs/modules/web/github.md

 be used to either ask the API as described above (if only the `{user}` component is defined) or by converting to a RAW URL (`raw.githubusercontent..`).

+## Tree
+The latest feature is using the API to receive the repository contents, so I can easily list such an index of files on my website now.

 ## Configuration
 The `config.css` file holds all necessary config variables (like the URLs, etc.)